Tomodachi Life: Living the Dream Guide: How to Expand Your Island

 How does island expansion work?

 Island growth in Tomodachi Life: Living the Dream is automatic and milestone-based.
 You do not trigger it manually.
 Instead, the island expands on its own whenever your Mii population hits specific thresholds.
-According to Destructoid's coverage of the game, you can actually see a faint outline around the starting island that hints at future expansion, even if the game never explains what it means.
+If you look closely at the starting island, you can actually see a faint outline around the edges that hints at future expansion, even though the game never explains what it means.

-Each expansion triggers a short cutscene, described by The Gamer's Jade King as a brief news report celebrating the new land your Miis are free to explore.
+Each expansion triggers a short cutscene—a brief news report celebrating the new land your Miis are free to explore.
 After the cutscene, the new area is available, though most of it starts as open ocean that you will need to convert into usable land yourself.

 Island growth news cutscene